icepuente/strava_dashboard/README.md

 4. Once authenticated, you'll see the interactive leaderboard for your Strava club

-5. Use the date range inputs to filter activities by date

-6. Click the "Export to CSV" button to download the leaderboard data as a CSV file
+5. Click the "Export to CSV" button to download the leaderboard data as a CSV file

 ## Customization